Charles Goodell: After Congress

 After leaving Congress, Goodell resumed practicing law.
 In the mid-1970s, he served as vice chairman, with former Pennsylvania governor William Scranton as chairman, of President Gerald Ford's committee to draft rules for granting amnesty to Vietnam War-era draft evaders and deserters.

 Personal life

 Goodell married Jean Rice (1930–1984), a former registered nurse, in 1954.
 They had five children: Bill, a hedge fund executive; Tim, a senior vice president for the Hess Corporation; Roger, the commissioner of the NFL; Michael, a Pilates instructor, and Jeff, the former head of the Upper School of Saint Mary's Hall in San Antonio.
 Rice briefly ran for Congress in in 1976.
 They were divorced in 1978.
 Goodell married Patricia Goldman (1942–2023), a congressional caucus director who later sat on the National Transportation Safety Board, in 1978.

-Goodell was a resident of Washington, D.C. and Bronxville, New York, until his death of complications following a heart attack on January 21, 1987.
+Goodell was a resident of Washington, D.C. and Bronxville, New York, until his death of complications following a heart attack on January 21, 1987, at George Washington University Hospital.
 He was interred at Lake View Cemetery in Jamestown.